pangpang20/docs.getdbt.com/website/docs/reference/project-configs/macro-paths.md

 Optionally specify a custom list of directories where [macros](/docs/build/jinja-macros#macros) are located.
 Note that you cannot co-locate models and macros.

 ## Default
-By default, dbt will search for macros in a directory named `macros`, i.e. `macro-paths: ["macros"]`.
+By default, dbt will search for macros in a directory named `macros`.
+For example, `macro-paths: ["macros"]`.

 import RelativePath from '/snippets/_relative-path.md';